Diabetic Foot and Wound Center

 Chronic foot ulcers put you at risk for serious complications, including limb loss.
-To minimize your chances of needing amputation and other complex surgeries, Ruben Nieto, DPM, and the wound care specialists at Diabetic Foot and Wound Center in Bakersfield, California, use state-of-the-art diagnostic tools and integrative treatments for foot ulcers.
+To minimize your chances of needing amputation and other complex surgeries, the wound care specialists at Diabetic Foot and Wound Center in Bakersfield, California, use state-of-the-art diagnostic tools and integrative treatments for foot ulcers.
 Without treatment, foot ulcers can diminish your quality of life.
 To learn more, call Diabetic Foot and Wound Center or book an appointment online today.
 Walk-ins are also welcome seven days a week for urgent care.

 Foot ulcers are slow-healing wounds or sores that can easily become infected without the right care.
 They can happen at any time, but most foot ulcers develop from certain injuries, infections, and diseases.